DAY 01: ARRIVE PARO – THIMPHU VALLEY SIGHTSEEING

 DAY 07: BUMDRA TREK

-The flight to Paro is one of the most spectacular mountain flights in the world, with a constantly changing panorama of some of the highest mountains on earth.
+The flight to Paro is one of the most spectacular mountain flights in the world, providing a spectacular panorama of some of the highest mountains on earth.
+Drive to the capital, Thimphu along the Paa chu River.

 Upon reaching Dochulaa Pass start Lungchutse hike (1 to 1.5 hour), which is one of the most rejuvenating and picturesque hike.
 The trail will take you through a diverse forest of hemlock, rhododendrons and junipers until you reach the temple on the ridge.
 On a clear weather day, tourists can enjoy a 360 degree view of the Himalayas from the ridge.
 Some of the notable mountains include Jumolhari (7314 m), Masang Gang in the region of Laya (7158), Zongophu Gang – a table mountain that dominates the isolated region of Lunana (7060 m) and GangkharPuensum (7520 m), the highest peak in Bhutan.
 You can also see GasaDzong, as a tiny white speck in a sea of green almost 50 kilometers to the north.